Bengas661/testing_teal_app/README.md

 # testing_teal_app

-Created as part of the course "Hands On Clinical Reporting Using R" provided by Genentech
+teal App, created as part of the course "Hands On Clinical Reporting Using R" provided by Genentech